Cogapp/nlsomr/README.md

 # nlsomr
 National Library of Scotland Optical Music Recognition

-tristan to check with NLS

-check software licences
+A hack day project by [Cogapp](http://www.cogapp.com), September 2017.
+Takes images of sheet music as input, converts to MusicXML and then WAV audio files, stores some metadata in ElasticSearch and displays the results using [Searchkit](https://github.com/searchkit/searchkit).

+Demo version of results online at http://labs.cogapp.com/nls-omr
-Optical musical recognition powered by https://github.com/audiveris n.b installation, required jdk8 did not work with jdk9.

-Outputs in musicXml format.
+Optical musical recognition powered by [Audiveris](https://github.com/audiveris) n.b installation, required jdk8 did not work with jdk9.
+This outputs in musicXml format.

 Source data: http://digital.nls.uk/special-collections-of-printed-music/

 images require minium 10px between staff lines.
 This requires upscaling source images x2, which will be accompished by imagemagick.

 ### Getting Started.
 * install imagemagik